scottqueen-bixal/fe_interview_hotlist/README.md

 ```

    - Explain the difference between synchronous and asynchronous JavaScript.
-> **Answer:** `Synchronous` code is executed sequentially, meaning that each line must complete before the next line is executed. `Asynchronou`s code, on the other hand, allows certain tasks to run in the background without blocking the main execution thread.
+> **Answer:** `Synchronous` code is executed sequentially, meaning that each line must complete before the next line is executed. `Asynchronous` code, on the other hand, allows certain tasks to run in the background without blocking the main execution thread.

 #### **React:**